Investigating Firebrand Deposition Processes in Large Outdoor Fires

 and Manzello, S.

-Investigating Firebrand Deposition Processes in Large Outdoor Fires, Proceedings of the 12th U. S. National Combustion Meeting , Virtual Conference, TX, [online], https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=932237
+Investigating Firebrand Deposition Processes in Large Outdoor Fires, Proceedings of the 12th U. S. National Combustion Meeting , Virtual Conference, TX, US, [online], https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=932237